Chen861368/Adaptive-Physics-Informed-System-Modeling/README.md

 # Adaptive Physics-Informed System Modeling (APSM)

-Code for **"Adaptive Physics-Informed System Modeling (APSM) for Online Structural Dynamic Simulation"**.
+**Code for preprint Paper** "Adaptive Physics-Informed System Modeling for Online Structural Dynamic Simulation"
+---

+#### Paper Abstract

+To track the lifetime performance of a structural system, time-varying models are highly effective as they can accurately capture the system’s dynamic and evolving state.
+However, existing model updating methods face challenges in efficiency and adaptability, making it difficult to simulate the structural system in real time.
+To address these challenges, this paper proposes a novel approach called Adaptive Physics-Informed System Modeling (APSM), specifically designed for online identification of structural conditions and accurate simulation of structural dynamic responses.
+APSM employs time-varying state-space models to address nonlinear dynamics and introduces a framework that integrates residual-based updates with physical information at each time step.
+The system matrices identified through this method possess clear physical significance, offering valuable insights into the dynamic properties of the structural system.
+The proposed method has been validated through a five-degree-of-freedom numerical case and real-world data from the Hangzhou Bay Bridge.
+It demonstrates advanced robustness and high precision for online structural dynamic simulation, with a Normalized Mean Squared Error (NMSE) of 2.107% for time-domain predictions on unseen data, significantly outperforming classical approaches.

+#### Introduction

+The paper is available on SSRN at: [apers.ssrn.com/sol3/papers.cfm?abstract_id=5097818](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5097818)
 This repository implements the APSM algorithm, designed to overcome challenges in modeling nonlinear dynamics, noise, and data sparsity by leveraging real-time monitoring data and integrating residual-based updates with fundamental physical principles.

----

-## Abstract
+## Highlights

 To track the lifetime performance of structural systems, time-varying models are highly effective as they can accurately capture the system's dynamic and evolving states.
 However, existing model updating methods face challenges in efficiency and adaptability, making real-time simulation of structural systems difficult.